twilson217/bcm-in-nvidia-air/README.md

 ```
 4.5.
 Reboot compute nodes so PXE boot process starts again.

 4.6.
-From BCM `cmsh` command line prompt, check the status of devices and wait till become `UP`
+From BCM `cmsh` command line prompt, check the status of devices and wait till they become `UP`

 ```
 device